-- 1.1.
-The Equality, Diversity and Inclusion Strategy sets out the Council's equality objectives and outlines how we will embed equalities considerations into our day-to-day business. - 1.2.
-Under the Equality Act 2010 the Council has a Public Sector Equality Duty to ensure that in exercising our functions and delivering services and partnership work we: - eliminate discrimination, harassment, victimisation - advance equality of opportunity between persons who share a protected characteristic and persons who do not share a protected characteristic - foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 1.3.
-The Act also introduced nine Protected Characteristics; Age, Disability, Gender Reassignment, Marriage and Civil Partnership, Pregnancy and Maternity, Race, Religion and Belief, Sex and Sexual orientation.
-Unless otherwise specifically stated, the commitments and objectives set out in this strategy and the associated delivery plan apply equally across all nine protected characteristics. - 1.4.
-When developing new policies and making changes to services the Council is required, at the decision-making stage, to assess how changes to policies and service delivery will affect individuals with a protected characteristic.
-Where a potential for negative impact is identified the Council is required to identify ways in which those negative impacts can be mitigated.
-By requiring this of Council's, the Act requires that we take steps to ensure equity of access to services for all our residents. - 1.5.
+- 1.6.
+In developing objectives that promote EDI in Merton we have also recognised that there are a number of groups of people with shared characteristics beyond the nine characteristics protected by the Equality Act 2010 who are at risk of experiencing disadvantage in accessing Council services and in other aspects of their day to day lives.
+The Council will, therefore, consider these groups to be within the scope of this Strategy and will take into account those characteristics when undertaking Equality Impact Assessments.
+The four identified groups / characteristics are: - Care experienced young people - Armed forces veterans - One-parent households - Socio-economic status. - 1.7.
+We recognise that people share more than one protected characteristic and as a result some may face multiple disadvantage and discrimination.
+As a council, we will do all we can to address issues of intersectionality and inequality, both in our actions to reduce inequality and in recognising the potential for cumulative impact when undertaking Equality Impact Assessments. - 1.8.
+Under the Equality Act 2010, the Council has a Public Sector Equality Duty to ensure that in exercising our functions and delivering services and partnership work we: - eliminate discrimination, harassment, victimisation - advance equality of opportunity between persons who share a protected characteristic and persons who do not share a protected characteristic - foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 1.9.
 As a Council we acknowledge that we have a key role to play to promote a fair and more equal society and that we can do this by putting equalities considerations at the heart of the decisions we make about strategic priorities, policies and plans, service delivery, contract arrangements and employment.
-Through the Merton Partnership we will continue to engage with partner organisations to identify ways in which we can work together to deliver better equalities outcomes for our residents and communities. - 1.6.
+Through the Merton Partnership we will continue to engage with partner organisations to identify ways in which we can work together to deliver better equalities outcomes for our residents and communities. - 1.10.
 We also recognise that our understanding of the inequality impacts in relation to each of the nine protected characteristics is not equally well developed and over the lifetime of this strategy we will seek to address this with targeted research and consultation work.
 There are a number of specific commitments focused on improving our understanding of inequality impacts relating to specific characteristics set out in the delivery plan that supports this strategy.